Checklist | Computer Science Careers | Programming Languages | Review | Resources | Graded Assignments

 Nationally, Information Technology jobs stay vacant for about 44 days, which means that one unfilled IT job can cost a company an average of $7,000.
-A company can lose over $14,000 if a position stays vacant for three months or longer.
+A company can lose over $14,000 if a position stays vacant for more than three months.

 Directions: Why do you think that there has been an explosion of computer science related jobs?
 How come companies are having a hard time filling those positions with qualified applicants?
 Place your summary (~100 words) directly into the itsLearning textbox.
 Do not attach a separate document.
 Please proofread your document before submitting.

 Directions: Create an Infographic using information that gather on the Internet regarding the careers and education needed in Computer Science (CS).
 Your infographic needs to include: